 Matson Consulting is a client driven business, where Mr. Matson’s desire to help people understand the process of creating or expanding their business comes to life in the documents the firm produces.
 He founded his company with the belief that when one door closes, another opens.
 Mr. Matson offers alternatives to negative responses, and provides valuable, independent, and objective feedback and guidance every step of the way.

-Matson Consulting has primarily focused on local foods and the ways in which businesses can succeed within this area.
+Matson Consulting has primarily focused on local foods and economic development in rural areas and the ways in which businesses can succeed within this area.
 Mr. Matson’s passion for this industry is evident in the many articles and reports he has written with the staff at his consulting firm.
 The most recent example of Mr. Matson’s dedication to local foods is in the USDA Service Report titled, “Running a Food Hub: A Business Operations Guide.”

 Mr. Matson has a long history of creating feasibility studies for business owners, government agencies, cooperatives, and other interested entities.
 In 2000 he created “Cooperative Feasibility Study Guide” which was published by the United States Department of Agriculture in October of the same year.
 After this publication, he started Matson Consulting and authored a feasibility study as his first document with the firm.
 Since then, he has worked with a countless number of clients to produce feasibility studies, and although each study differs for each client, Mr. Matson has maintained his original methodology that has proven its worth over the years.